thegworld/gtx-browser/chrome/browser/ui/cocoa/screentime/README.md

 # Screen Time

-This directory contains the integration between Chromium and the macOS ScreenTime system, which is a digital wellbeing tool allowing users to restrict their own use of apps and websites by category.
+This directory contains the integration between GTx Browser and the macOS ScreenTime system, which is a digital wellbeing tool allowing users to restrict their own use of apps and websites by category.
 ScreenTime was introduced in macOS 11, but we only support it for macOS 12.1+ due to an